huggingface/blog/whisper-spec-dec.md

  Mr. Quilter is the apostle of the middle classes and we are glad to welcome his gospel.
 ```

-An end-to-end codesnippet for running speculative decoding with Whisper and Distil-Whisper can be found on the [Distil-Whisper model card](https://huggingface.co/distil-whisper/distil-large-v2#speculative-decoding).
+An end-to-end code snippet for running speculative decoding with Whisper and Distil-Whisper can be found on the [Distil-Whisper model card](https://huggingface.co/distil-whisper/distil-large-v2#speculative-decoding).
 It combines the stages of inference covered in this notebook into a single code example.

 ## Multilingual Speech Transcription